wso2/docs-choreo-dev/en/pe-docs/docs/choreo-cli/get-started-with-the-choreo-cli.md

 Follow the steps below to install the CLI:

-1. Install the Choreo CLI by running the command specific to your operating system:
+1. Install the {{ product_name }} CLI by running the command specific to your operating system:

     - For Linux and Mac OS
         ``` sh